FAQs and Facts About Teledentistry

 7. Does my Insurance Cover Teledentistry?

 Most insurance companies are changing their policies and are allowing for this service due to COVID-19.
 It is not clear which ones exactly, but if you have active insurance, most consultations can be billed to your insurance company for reimbursement.
-Our office will go above and beyond to try and obtain your maximum reimbursement.
+Our office will go above and beyond to try and obtain your maximum reimbursement for the teledentistry cost.